 S Corporations

-An S corporation is a tax status for a C corporation, an S corporation offers limited liability protection to its shareholders, meaning their personal assets will be protected from litigation and business expenses.
+An S corporation is a tax status for a C corporation.
+An S corporation offers limited liability protection to its shareholders, meaning their personal assets will be protected from litigation and business expenses.
 However, S corporations eliminate double taxation.

 In order to avoid double taxation, a corporation with fewer than 100 shareholders can elect Subchapter S tax status by filing IRS Form 2253 within 75 days of its formation date, or in subsequent tax years.